willi-kappler/Pecube_D/README.md

 # Pecube_D
-Pecube_D (University of Tuebingen, ESD workgroup Ehlers)
+This version of Pecube is developed at the University of Tuebingen, department of Geoscienses, ESD workgroup Ehlers.